djkaty/Il2CppInspector/README.md

 Il2CppInspector helps you to reverse engineer IL2CPP applications in Windows or from the Windows, MacOS X or Linux command line.

+**NOTE**: Il2CppInspector is not a decompiler.
+It can provide you with the structure of an application and function addresses for every method so that you can easily jump straight to methods of interest in your disassembler.
+It does not attempt to recover the entire source code of the application.

 **No manual reverse-engineering is required; all data is calculated automatically.**

 ![Il2CppInspector GUI](docs/GUI_Preview.png)